 \subsection{Effect of changing the lip-reading model}

-Since Visualvoice \cite{RN26} used a different lip-reading pre-training model than CTCNet, it was unknown if the enhanced performance of CTCNet was due to the new lip-reading model.
-Thus, we investigated the effectiveness of different lip-reading pre-training models (MS-TCN \cite{RN55} and CTCNet-Lip) on the separation performance of Visualvoice and CTCNet on the LRS2-2Mix test set (Table 7).
-For Visualvoice the pre-trained lip-reading models were fine-tuned after pre-training, as described in the original paper \cite{RN26}.
+Since VisualVoice \cite{RN26} used a different lip-reading pre-training model than CTCNet, it was unknown if the enhanced performance of CTCNet was due to the new lip-reading model.
+Thus, we investigated the effectiveness of different lip-reading pre-training models (MS-TCN \cite{RN55} and CTCNet-Lip) on the separation performance of VisualVoice and CTCNet on the LRS2-2Mix test set (Table~\ref{tab7}).
+For VisualVoice the pre-trained lip-reading models were fine-tuned after pre-training, as described in the original paper \cite{RN26}.
 For CTCNet, the pre-training models were not fine-tuned.
 Usually, fine-tuning could lead to better results.
 But to save the training cost we did not do that for CTCNet.

-With both MS-TCN and CTCNet-Lip, CTCNet obtained better separation results than Visualvoice, indicating that the performance gap between CTCNet and Visualvoice was not due to their different pre-trained lip-reading models.
+With both MS-TCN and CTCNet-Lip, CTCNet obtained better separation results than VisualVoice, indicating that the performance gap between CTCNet and VisualVoice was not due to their different pre-trained lip-reading models.
 Surprisingly, although CTCNet-Lip showed worse performance than MS-TCN on the lip-reading task (84.1\% versus 85.3\% accuracy), it showed better speech separation performance when combined with CTCNet.
 This result might have occurred because CTCNet-Lip can fuse features at different scales and obtain more robust information.
 However, MS-TCN lacks the ability to fuse multi-scale information.
 As shown in many previous studies \cite{RN62, RN46, li2022efficient}, multi-scale information fusion is important for speech separation.
 However, CTCNet-Lip has a U-Net structure, which aims to restore features to the maximum temporal resolution.
 This structure is usually advantageous for dense prediction tasks such as speech separation \cite{li2022efficient} and image segmentation \cite{ronneberger2015u, zhou2018unet++}, but may not be optimal for coarse prediction tasks such as lip-reading.
 Analogous to image classification, in lip-reading, every frame is required to output only one label.
 MS-TCN is more suitable for this task because its feedforward CNN architecture is suitable for acquiring global features, which is advantageous for the lip-reading task.

-\subsection{CTCNet outperformed Visualvoice in real-world scenarios}
+\subsection{CTCNet outperformed VisualVoice in real-world scenarios}